Witiko/jBus/docs/api.md

 ## Method `new JBus.Node().send` ##

-Once called, the `new JBus.Node().send` method will send a data message with the specified identifier and payload to either the broadcast address or the unicast addresses of the specified nodes.
+Once called, the `new JBus.Node().send` method will send a data message with the specified name and payload to either the broadcast address or the unicast addresses of the specified nodes.
 Below is the most extensive way of calling the method:

     new JBus.Node().send({
+      to: {
-      to: ... ,
+        node: ... ,
+        group: ...
+      },
       data: {
         name: ... ,
         payload: ...